 Start with the webinar we hosted with Al Williamson, it’s a must-see tour of the short-term rental industry.
 You’ll enjoy Al’s laid-back style, and his examples of the fun (and profitable) tricks he and his students have used to multiply their rental revenue.

-And when you’re ready, sign up with Airbnb and launch your short-term rental business!♦
+When you’re ready, sign up for Airbnb and launch your short-term rental business!♦

 Have you tried Airbnb as a guest or host?
 How were your experiences?
 What are your own tips for success with short-term rentals?